camunda/camunda-docs-manual/content/user-guide/process-applications/the-processes-xml-deployment-descriptor.md

 A single deployment (process-archive) is declared.
 The process archive has the name *loan-approval* and is deployed to the process engine with the name *default*.
 Two additional properties are specified:

   * `isDeleteUponUndeploy`: this property controls whether the undeployment of the process application should entail that the process engine deployment is deleted from the database.
 The default setting is false.
-If this property is set to true, undeployment of the process application leads to the removal of the deplyoment (including process instances) from the database.
+If this property is set to true, undeployment of the process application leads to the removal of the deployment (including process instances) from the database.
   * `isScanForProcessDefinitions`: if this property is set to true, the classpath of the process application is automatically scanned for process definition resources.
 Process definition resources must end in `.bpmn20.xml` or `.bpmn`.

 See [Deployment Descriptor Reference]({{< relref "reference/deployment-descriptors/descriptors/processes-xml.md" >}}) for complete documentation of the syntax of the `processes.xml` file.